 When you’re out of the game due to a foot or ankle injury, you need the kind of care the experienced physicians and surgeons at Foot & Ankle Specialists of Ohio provide.
-At their office in Mentor, Chardon, Westlake, Geneva, Bedford and Cleveland, Ohio, the staff is well-equipped to handle minor injuries, like strains and sprains, as well as complex problems, such as fractures and bone breaks.
+At their office in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, the staff is well-equipped to handle minor injuries, like strains and sprains, as well as complex problems, such as fractures and bone breaks.
 To learn about diagnostic and treatment options for sports injuries, call the office for a same-day appointment or use the online scheduling feature.

 The physicians at Foot & Ankle Specialists of Ohio treat a variety of sports-related injuries that affect the foot and ankle, including: